ucsdCSE110wi16/CSE110M260T16/userStories.md

  - Priority: 20
  - Time: 5 days

+Given that I have tasks assigned to me
+When I view my shared tasklist
+Then I should see just the tasks I am assigned to
+When I click on "see all tasks"
+Then I should see all the tasks in the tasklist

+- light blue background

+Given that tasks have a deadline
+When I view a task on the list
+Then I should be able to see the deadline next to it

 4. Enable randomization of task assignment
  - As a roommate
  - I want to be able to have tasks randomly assigned to all roommates